History of Linux: The creation of Linux

 In 1991, while studying computer science at University of Helsinki, Linus Torvalds began a project that later became the Linux kernel.
 He wrote the program specifically for the hardware he was using and independent of an operating system because he wanted to use the functions of his new PC with an 80386 processor.
 Development was done on MINIX using the GNU C Compiler.

+On 3 July 1991, in an effort to implement Unix system calls in his project, Linus Torvalds attempted to obtain a digital copy of the POSIX standards documentation with a request to the comp.os.minix newsgroup.
+He was not successful in finding the POSIX documentation, so Torvalds initially resorted to determining system calls from SunOS documentation owned by the university for use in operating its Sun Microsystems server.
+He also learned some system calls from Tanenbaum's MINIX text that was a part of the Unix course.